LiYu-Lab-Tsinghua/LiYu-Lab-Tsinghua.github.io/_pages/about.md

 <br>

-Our recent work reveals migrasomes play a key role in zebrafish organogenesis.
-We found that signaling molecules are packed into migrasome and are released to defined locations by migrasome, thus activate surrounding cells.
-In this sense, migrasomes can integrate spatial, temporal and specific chemical information which is required for coordinating the behavior of a community of cells during a complicated biological process such as embryonic development, immune-response, tumor metastasis, angiogenesis … In short, migrasome is a packet of information with a specific address to deliver which mediated a novel type of cell-cell communication.
+Our recent work reveals that migrasomes play a key role in zebrafish organogenesis.
+We found that signaling molecules are packed into migrasomes and are released to defined locations by migrasomes, thus activating  surrounding cells.
+In this sense, migrasomes can integrate spatial, temporal and specific chemical information which is required for coordinating the behavior of a community of cells during a complicated biological process such as embryonic development, the immune response, tumor metastasis, angiogenesis… In short, a migrasome is a packet of information with a specific delivery address, which mediates a novel type of cell-cell communication.

-In the same time, migrasome may also have other functions such as organelles quality control, lateral transfer of cellular contents and unconventional secretion.
+At the same time, migrasomes may also have other functions such as organelle quality control, lateral transfer of cellular contents and unconventional secretion.

 <br>